raspishake/rsudp/docs/running.rst

     bash unix-start-rsudp.sh

+.. _running-manually:

 Starting on Windows, or manually on Unix
 *************************************************

 This start method is covered in our `rsudp start/run tutorial video <https://youtu.be/HA9k3CzmgLI>`_.

-#.
-First, to activate the conda environment, type :bash:`conda activate rsudp`.
+1. First, to activate the conda environment, type :bash:`conda activate rsudp`.
-#.
-Next, configure a datacast stream (formerly known as a UDP stream)
-to forward data to an open port on the computer where this program is running.
+2. Next, configure a datacast stream (formerly known as a UDP stream) to forward data to an open port on the computer where this program is running.
 By default this port is :code:`8888`.
-#.
-The UNIX installer will create a settings file in :bash:`$HOME/.config/rsudp/rsudp_settings.json`.
+3. The UNIX installer will create a settings file in :bash:`$HOME/.config/rsudp/rsudp_settings.json`.
 Change the settings in this file to control how the client operates.
 .. note::
     Windows users will need to type :bash:`rs-client -d default` to dump the settings to a file the first time they run this program.
 .. note::
-    To dump the default settings to a different location of your choosing, type :bash:`rs-client -d rsudp_settings.json`.
+    To dump the default settings to a different location of your choosing, type :bash:`rs-client -d /path/to/settings.json`.
 .. note::
     As stated above, to rebuild and overwrite the default settings file in :bash:`$HOME/.config/rsudp/rsudp_settings.json`, type :bash:`rs-client -d default`
-#.
-After modifying the settings file to your liking,
-type :bash:`rs-client` to use the settings file at :bash:`$HOME/.config/rsudp/rsudp_settings.json`, or :bash:`rs-client -s rsudp_settings.json` to run with a different settings file.
+4. After modifying the settings file to your liking, type :bash:`rs-client` to use the settings file at :bash:`$HOME/.config/rsudp/rsudp_settings.json`, or :bash:`rs-client -s /path/to/settings.json` to run with a settings file other than the default one.

 .. note::
     This library can only handle incoming data from one Shake per port.